PocketGuard Roadmap

 What: Mint switchers will be able to attach their Mint export file, so we can import all the transaction history applying correct categorization, notes, and other details.
 After that, Mint switchers would be able to select a bank account(s) to pair their transaction history based on what PocketGuard identified.
 This journey would take seconds and download your full transaction history directly to bank accounts.

-What: PocketGuard customers would be able to apply the “rollover” function to their category budgets in order to move unused / overspent money to the next month.
+What: PocketGuard customers would be able to apply the “rollover” function to their category budgets to move unused / overspent money to the next month.
 Their “IN MY POCKET” calculation would be also automatically updated including budget rollovers.

-3. Categorization rules
+3. Transaction rules

 What: PocketGuard customers would be able to create customized transaction rules and tell PocketGuard how exactly they would like to categorize their transactions.
 As a result, PocketGuard would automatically update such current and upcoming transactions based on the Merchant, Payee, Account, Amount, Category, etc. This feature will automate the overall process of categorizing transactions and save tons of personal time.

-4. Shared household
+5. Shared household

 We’re exploring a bunch of ways to improve budgeting in PocketGuard to better support all of the unique ways people think about their money.
 More to come.
 Stay tuned so you won’t miss important updates.